psicard/home-assistant.io/source/_docs/configuration/packages.markdown

 ### Create a packages folder

 One way to organize packages is to create a folder named "packages" in your Home Assistant configuration directory.
 In the packages directory you can store any number of packages in a YAML file.
-This entry in your `configuration.yaml` will load all packages:
+This entry in your `configuration.yaml` will load all packages (including those in subdirectories):

 ```yaml
 homeassistant: